Renato Signorini: Work

 Signorini obtained many commissions in the United States.
 Among them: the small bust of Mona Williams von Bismark (1897-1983), considered as an American fashion icon; the bust of Ms. Cowles, the wife of editor Gardner "Mike" Cowles (1903-1985), depicted wearing some of her favourite jewels in miniature.
 His works were on display at the Sun Lounge of the Beverly Hills Hotel, Los Angeles, in October 1958 (Anderson Herald Bulletin 20/10/1958) and then in San Francisco, Dallas, New Orleans, Paris, Madrid and Johannesburg.

 He carved a commemorative medal, among others, to celebrate the IV centenary of the foundation of the city of São Paulo in Brazil in 1954, the golden medal issued by the Italian Institute of Numismatics on the occasion of Rome Olympic Games in 1960, and the commemorative medal on the occasion of the Paris "Exhibition of Italian Medal" in 1965.

 He also sculpted medium-size bas-reliefs depicting religious subjects and small madonnas, besides sculptures of animals.

-Among the famous characters portrayed by Signorini, it is worth mentioning Pope Pius XII, whose portrait in gold and gems is currently kept in the Vatican City, as declared by the artist himself in his personal file now kept at the "Fondazione La Quadriennale di Roma"; Sophia Loren; Grace Kelly; Soraya, the second wife of the last Shah of Persia; Pope John XXIII; Cardinal Ernesto Ruffini ("This Week Magazine", The Salt Lake Tribune, 12 August 1956).
+Among the famous characters portrayed by Signorini, it is worth mentioning Pope Pius XII, whose portrait in gold and gems is currently kept in the Vatican City, as declared by the artist himself in his personal file now kept at the "Fondazione La Quadriennale di Roma"; Sophia Loren; Grace Kelly; Soraya Esfandiary-Bakhtiary, the second wife of the last Shah of Persia, Shah Mohammad Reza Pahlavi; Pope John XXIII; Cardinal Ernesto Ruffini.

 In the collection of the Patrick and Beatrice Haggerty Museum of Art of Milwaukee, in the United States of America, there is a silver bas-relief of Pope John XXIII.

 He was a member of the Academy of the Mediterranean, as reported in the Archives "Giovanni Alliata di Montereale", the historical archives of the Italian House of representatives, and he was adviser to the sculpture section, in the "Movimento della pittura di piccolo formato", of which he was part and with which he exhibited his smallest works.
 He was also in the advisory board in the AIAM, Associazione Italiana dell’Arte della Medaglia (Italian Association of the Art of the Medal), from the beginning of its establishment, in 1963.

 His only pupil and assistant ("The Argus", Fremont California, Thursday 5 January 1967, p.
 11) was the American medalist Elizabeth Jones (Montclair, USA, 1934).